luzray56/luzray56.github.io/index.md

 I have been playing the piano since I was 5.
 I passed the DipABRSM exam in 2017.
 I am currently not pursuing an active career in music, but it's not an option I've ruled out yet!\
 Some of my favorite pieces in include:\
--Bach's Chromatic Fantasia and Fugue
+- Bach's Chromatic Fantasia and Fugue
--Beethoven's Sonata Pathetique
+- Beethoven's Sonata Pathetique
--Chopin's Nocturne in E flat
+- Chopin's Nocturne in E flat
--Gershwin's "I've Got Rhythm."
+- Gershwin's "I've Got Rhythm."